Community Impact

 St. Mary’s Food Bank of Arizona

-SDSUG supports St. Mary’s Food Bank in its mission to fight hunger across Arizona.
+SDSUG has supported St. Mary’s Food Bank since 2011 in its mission to fight hunger across Arizona.
 Their work provides essential food assistance to families, seniors, and individuals facing food insecurity throughout the state.

 Focus: Hunger relief, community support, statewide impact.